AhmedAl-Doori/Jenius/README.md

 ![overview](https://github.com/AhmedAl-Doori/Jenius/blob/master/Documentation/Overview.jpg)
 ***
 ## Finalized Planning
+The whole framework doesn't include an actual cain.
+All the pieces are intended wo be designed with holders that clamp to sticks.
+Doing so makes the device more widley used but will require some setup for the wiring.
 ### Processisng System
 A Raspberry PI 3 will be used to drive all the operations.
 Therefore, it should be located at the middle of the stick and enclosed by a shell of some sort to keep it protected.
 It's also useful to have the board easily reachable so the code can be edited anytime.
 ### Notification System